-Most everyone knows my Mom passed away in December 2008.
+Most everyone knows my mom passed away in December 2008.
 To say that she was profoundly missed on the most important day of my life is obviously an understatement.
 It was always our plan to spend the final moments before the ceremony alone, together.
 So, when I realized I was alone and unable to get into my dress, minutes before heading to the ceremony, I couldn’t have missed her more.
-Luckily, our photographer was there and she saved the day.
+Luckily, our photographer was there to help me and she saved the day.

 Now back to something blue…

 I couldn’t read the letters at that time because I was already crying…remember?
-But when I did (yes-of course I cried), they were filled with love, support, and humor each one a personification of our individual relationships.
+But when I did (of course I cried), they were filled with love, support, and humor; each one a personification of our individual relationship.

 A huge THANK YOU to the Coach for without him, there would be no happily married chick, our wedding planner, our entire wedding party, my Aunties, and especially my Magnificent Bridesmaids.
 You made our wedding experience the best eva!